microsoft/live-share/docs/collab-vscode.md

 ![Animation of concurrent debugging](media/co-debug.gif)

 ## Deattaching and attaching or reattaching to a co-debugging session

 Since participants may wish to stop debugging temporarily, they can simply click the "stop" icon in the debug toolbar to detatch the debugger without affecting the owner or other participants.

-If you've updated settings so that as a participant you do not auto-attach to a co-debugging session or if you simply want to re-attach later, you can use the "Attach " from the scoped command menu.
+If you've updated settings so that as a participant you do not auto-attach to a co-debugging session or if you simply want to re-attach later, you can use click on the session state status bar icon and then select the "Attach to a Shared Debugging Session" from the scoped command menu.

 ![VS Code session state icon](media/vscode-share-state.png)